Discrete versions of the transport equation and the Shepp-Olkin conjecture: Discrete gradient field models

-Equation~\eqref{eq:alphavals} implies that $\alpha_k(t)$ is a smooth function of $t$ in the case of constant speed geodesics.
-In particular, it is legitimate to consider the derivative $\frac{\partial}{\partial t} \alpha_k(t)$, as it is done for instance in the proof of Lemma~\ref{lem:pde2}.
-We now show that in certain circumstances our distance measure $V_n$ coincides with the Wasserstein distance $W_1$, a metric which is known to have a natural relationship to discrete interpolations as described in Section \ref{sec:examples} below.
+Equation \eqref{eq:alphavals} implies that $\alpha_k(t)$ is a smooth function of $t$ in the case of constant velocity paths.
+In particular, it is legitimate to consider the derivative $\frac{\partial}{\partial t} \alpha_k(t)$, as is done, for instance, in the proof of Lemma~\ref {lem:pde2}.
+We now show that in certain circumstances our distance measure $V_n$ coincides with the Wasserstein distance $W_1$, a metric which is known to have a natural relationship to discrete interpolations as described in Section~\ref{sec:examples} below.